 Resene Colorwood Greywash is available in two standard colours:

 You can also apply Resene Colorwood Greywash over tinted Resene Colorwood stain to achieve other Greywash effects.
 For example:

-Colours as close as printing process allows.
+Colours will appear different on different screens.
 The final colour and finish will be influenced by the application method and product and will appear different on different timbers – always test your colour on a timber off-cut before starting the main project.
 Samples are shown on pine unless another timber type is stated.

 WD = All colours marked with ‘WD’ are also available for exterior use in Resene Waterborne Woodsman.